frconor-ebook/meditations/_posts/2025-10-25-the-pharisee-and-the-publican.md

 We also have to avoid negative attitudes, which can reflect a lack of trust in God\'s grace.
 Pessimism can be a manifestation of hidden pride.
 The time we spend in prayer should always be a time of joy, confidence, and peace.

 We have to try and prepare our times of prayer well.
-St. Teresa wrote, "Mental prayer is nothing else, in my opinion, but being on terms of friendship with God, frequently conversing in secret with him, who, we know, loves us" (St. Teresa, *Life*, 8, 7).
+St. Teresa wrote, "Mental prayer is nothing else, in my opinion, but being on terms of friendship with God, frequently conversing in secret with him, who, we know, loves us" (Teresa of Ávila, *Life,* *8, 7*).

 Another writer says, "Let us draw strength from our prayer to sanctify our daily work, to convert our contradictions into blessings, to overcome all difficulties.
-We will be strong to the extent that our prayer is authentic" (Francis Fernandez, *In Conversation with God,*Volume 5).
+We will be strong to the extent that our prayer is authentic" (Francis Fernandez, *In Conversation with God,* Volume 5).

-When we begin our prayer, "we need to ready our heart, like someone who\'s tuning a guitar" (St. Peter of Alcantara, *Treatise onPrayer and Meditation*, 1, 3).
+When we begin our prayer, "we need to ready our heart, like someone who\'s tuning a guitar" (St. Peter of Alcantara, *Treatise on Prayer and Meditation, 1, 3*).

 We can offer up all our day\'s work to Our Lord, along with small mortifications, our interior recollection.

 When we make an act of the presence of God we\'ve begun our special time of conversation with Him.
 A short prayer can help to begin our dialogue.
 We should pray with devotion and attention: "I firmly believe that you are here, that you see me, that you hear me\..."

 God truly sees each one of us.
-Our recognition of this reality is itself prayer, even though we may not say a word, He understands us and we understand Him.
+Our recognition of this reality is itself prayer, even though we may not say a word.
+He understands us and we understand Him.
 We ask many things of Him and He asks more generosity from us, more love, more struggle.

 We may not experience any special feelings in our prayer.
 Feelings in the spiritual life can be fairly deceptive.